 LASIK eye surgery may dramatically improve your life and the way you see it.
 Your candidacy depends on a comprehensive vision exam by an experienced eye doctor to determine your personal visual needs and if LASIK is a good fit for you.
 LASIK laser eye surgery can correct such eye problems as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
-After your eye evaluation you will have the chance to discuss the different laser vision options and discover which would benefit your current condition and lifestyle.
+After your eye consultation you will have the chance to discuss the different laser eye surgery options and discover which would benefit your current condition and lifestyle.

-Before going to your LASIK eye surgery evaluation there are some general criteria that can guide you in deciding if this is the right procedure for you.
+Before going to your LASIK eye surgery consultation there are some general criteria that can guide you in deciding if this is the right procedure for you.
 To have laser eye surgery you should be in good eye health, good overall health, and have realistic expectations of the LASIK procedure.

 Below are some eligibility requirements for LASIK surgery candidates.